sinatra/sinatra/README.pirate.md

 Sinatra rides on [Rack](http://rack.rubyforge.org/), a minimal standard interface for Ruby web frameworks.
-One of Rack's most interesting capabilities for application developers is support for "middleware" -- components that sit between the server and your application monitoring and/or manipulating the HTTP request/response to provide various types of common functionality.
+One of Rack's most interesting capabilities for arrplicati developers is support for "middleware" -- components that sit between the server and your arrplicati monitoring and/or manipulating the HTTP request/response to provide various types of common functionality.

 Sinatra makes building Rack middleware pipelines a cinch via a top-level